You are here

 Forms for reporting job-related injuries, including instructions and important definitions, are available online.
 The improved forms consist of a page to be completed by an injured employee, a page to be completed by their supervisor and another page to be completed by any witnesses.

-- All of the Report of Injury forms and instructions in Adobe's pdf format Includes the:
+- All of the Report of Injury (Spanish) forms and instructions in Adobe's pdf format Includes the:

 - Employee Report of Injury